wrzemian/maze-generation/notes.md

 - one player
 - one goal
 - multiple number of doors
-- multiple number of keys
+- multiple number of keys <-- this is missing
 - only one object on a tile

 ## FITNESS FUNCTIONS: